klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 --version             show program's version number and exit -h, --help            show this help message and exit --summary             Print a summary of the function of the program.
---doc                 Print a longer description of the program (deprecated).
 --test                Perform some self tests.
--c FILE, --config FILE
+-c FILE, --config FILE  Specify the name of the configuration file.
+If this
-                      Specify the name of the configuration file.
-If this option is not given try to read from "sumo-db.config" in the current working directory.
+                        option is not given try to read from "sumo-db.config" in the current working directory.
 --make-config FILE    Create a new config file FILE from the given options.
 If
                       the filename is '-' dump to the console, if it is an empty string, rewrite the config file that was read before (see option --config).
---update-config FILE  Update options taken from the configuration file with
+--update-config XFILE         Update options taken from the configuration file with
                       options taken from another file which must be a JSON file.
 Options from FILE overwrite options taken from the configuration file.
 Options in FILE that are unknown to